 Standard models do not predict these treatment differences.
 What can explain these differences in commitment rates?
 There are several non-mutually exclusive (and non-exhaustive) possibilities.
 First, when individuals act collectively to propose a solution to a social dilemma, the result may be seen as more legitimate than when the proposed solution comes from "outside", thus increasing cooperation levels.
-Evidence from both field studies and laboratory experiments suggests that endogenous participation in democratic institutions may encourage both cooperation and compliance (see Dal Bo et al., 2010).
+Evidence from both field studies and laboratory experiments suggests that endogenous participation in democratic institutions may encourage both cooperation and compliance (Dal Bo et al., 2010).
 Although we believe that legitimacy may play a role in helping groups to resolve commitment problems, our data do not provide support for this hypothesis.
 Specifically, the legitimacy hypothesis would suggest that since participants choose to opt-in to the conflict resolution mechanism, the coin flip outcome will acquire additional legitimacy in both participants' eyes and will thus facilitate solving the commitment problem.
 Hence, we would expect commitment rates to be greater in both the Endogenous-Free and Endogenous-Costly treatments than in the Exogenous-Free treatment.
-However, we find no significant difference in commitment rates between the Endogenous-Free and Endogenous-Free and Endogenous-Free in commitment rates between the Endogenous-Free and Endogenous-Free treatments.
+However, we find no significant difference in commitment rates between the Endogenous-Free and Exogenous-Free treatments.

-A second possible explanation of our observations is that fears of retaliation and spite may discourage participants from reneging (i.e., opting-in and then not abiding by the outcome may encourage high bids by angered flip winners) (Andreoni and Miller, 1993; Dellarocas, 2006; Lacomba et al., 2011; Schniter et al., 2013).
+A second possible explanation of our observations is that fears of retaliation and spite may discourage participants from reneging; i.e., opting-in and then not abiding by the outcome may encourage high bids by angered flip winners (Andreoni and Miller, 1993; Dellarocas, 2006; Schniter et al., 2013; Lacomba et al., 2014).
 While we cannot rule out this explanation, our data do not reveal notable differences in the conflict expenditures of flip winners and losers.
-Additional unreported regressions (available upon request) indicate that the only significant difference is that flip losers bid more than winners in the Endogenous-Costly treatment, opposite to the direction of the retaliation hypothesis.
+Additional unreported regressions (available upon request) indicate that the only significant difference is that flip losers bid more than winners in the Endogenous-Costly treatment, which is opposite of the direction of the retaliation hypothesis.